-Influenced by the high euro area banking system liquidity, short-term interest rates on the European money market remained in negative territory in early 2018.
-The overnight interest rate on the euro area banking market, EONIA, ended the month of January at -0.36%, and the six-month EURIBOR dropped to its all-time low of -0.28% (Figure 24).
-Following the decrease of 124 basis points in 2017, the risk premium for Croatia in January 2018 continued to decline moderately, standing at 86 basis points at the end of the month (Figure 25).
+The ECB's expansionary monetary policy and the high euro area banking system liquidity helped maintain short-term interest rates on the European money market in negative territory in February 2018.
+The overnight interest rate on the euro area banking market, EONIA, ended the month of February at -0.35%, and the six-month EURIBOR stood at -0.27% (Figure 24).
+The risk premium for Croatia did not change significantly during February, standing at 85 basis points at the end of the month, nearly equal to that of Romania and Hungary (Figure 25).

-Early in 2018, the domestic interbank money market was under the influence of very high liquidity boosted by the CNB's expansionary monetary policy.
-The record high liquidity surplus of HRK 19.1bn of December 2017 increased additionally in January after the purchase of foreign currency from banks, and on average stood at HRK 26.2bn.
-This contributed to a further decline in the average weighted interest rate on overnight interbank loans, which fell to 0.09% in January (Figure 54).
-The interest rate on one-year kuna T-bills without a currency clause fell to its all-time low of 0.11% in December.
+The liquidity of the domestic financial market remained at very high levels in February.
+The average liquidity surplus of HRK 27.0bn in February contributed to keeping the average weighted interest rate on the domestic interbank overnight market at the level of 0.10%, with very little turnover (Figure 54).
+The interest rate on one-year kuna T-bills without a currency clause fell to its all-time low of 0.09% in February.

-Interest rates on new bank loans granted to households and corporations continued to decline in the fourth quarter of 2017 (Figures 28, 29 and 30).
-The average interest rate on original new corporate loans for working capital (particularly loans in kuna indexed to foreign currency) continued to decrease more strongly than the average interest rate on original new investment loans (Figure 31).
-On the other hand, interest rates on original new housing loans and consumer loans continued to decrease equally, dropping to 3.4%, i.e. 6.6% in December respectively (Figures 32 and 33).
-Interest rates on household time deposits continued to decrease very moderately, while they increased slightly for non-financial corporations (Figures 34 and 35).
-As a result of the trends described above, the spread between interest rates on total new loans and deposits in 2017 shrank to 5.3 percentage points, while the gap between interest rate spreads on loans and deposits remained at 4.8 percentage points (Figure 37).
+Interest rates on new bank loans granted to households and corporations on average increased slightly at the beginning of 2018 (Figures 28 and 29).
+In the case of corporations this is primarily evident in average interest rates on kuna loans without a currency clause.
+However, if only original new loans are observed (excluding renegotiated loans), interest rates on corporate loans mostly decreased, particularly on kuna investment loans indexed to foreign currency, the interest rate of which dropped from 3.5% in December to 3.0% in January (Figure 31).
+In the household sector, the average interest rates on original new housing and consumer loans mostly stagnated in January, while interest rates on renegotiated housing and consumer loans increased (Figures 32 and 33).
+Interest rates on corporate and household time deposits decreased moderately in January (Figures 34 and 35).
+As a result of the trends described above, the spread between interest rates on total new loans and deposits in January 2018 increased to 5.5 percentage points, while the gap between interest rate spreads on loans and deposits fell slightly to 4.7 percentage points (Figure 37).

-Monetary developments in December 2017 were marked by an increase in net domestic assets (NDA) of the monetary system, which was larger in absolute terms than the decrease in the net foreign assets (NFA).
-This led to an increase in total liquid assets (M4) by HRK 1.2bn, or 0.4% (Figure 49), excluding the effects of the appreciation of the kuna in December (mostly against the euro), by as much as HRK 2.1bn, or 0.7%.
-Monetary institutions' net claims on the central government rose sharply, due to a fall in government deposits that was sharper than that in government debt in December.
-Following the eurobond issue in November, foreign exchange deposits with the CNB were used to reduce the liabilities of enterprises in the road sector on domestic and foreign credit institutions' syndicated loans, which resulted in a decrease in both central government debt owed to domestic credit institutions (Figure 46) and net foreign assets of the monetary system.
-Total liquid assets increased at an annual rate of 3.2% in December, without significant changes (excluding the effects of exchange rate changes).
-The annual rate of growth of the narrow monetary aggregate, money (M1), was high at 19.1% (Figure 48) at the end of December, while the annual fall of quasi-money deepened to 2.9% (excluding the effects of exchange rate changes).
+Monetary developments in January 2018 were marked by a decrease in the net foreign assets (NFA) and net domestic assets (NDA) of the monetary system.
+This led to a decrease in total liquid assets (M4) by HRK 5.6bn, or 1.8% (Figure 49), excluding the effects of the appreciation of the kuna in January, by HRK 2.8bn, or 0.9%.
+The decrease in the net foreign assets (NFA) is the result of the decline in the net external position of the CNB because of a steep decline in the assets of banks deposited with the CNB for participation in TARGET2 that followed their temporary spike at the end of December.
+On the other hand, credit institutions increased their net foreign assets in January.
+Net domestic assets (NDA) decreased in January driven by the fall in demand both from the central government and from other domestic sectors.
+If analysed on an annual basis, total liquid assets (M4) increased at the end of January 2018, as it had the previous month, and stood at 3.3% (excluding the effects of exchange rate changes).
+The annual rate of growth of the narrow monetary aggregate, money (M1), was 18.9% (Figure 48) at the end of January, while the annual fall of quasi-money was lower than in the previous month and stood at -2.6% (excluding the effects of exchange rate changes).